-GREEN TAROT CARDS TITLED PEAR OF TEARS ARE CUPS OF THE CONVENTIONAL TAROT DECK
+GREEN TAROT CARDS are TITLED PEAR OF TEARS and ARE CUPS OF THE TRADITIONAL TAROT DECK

 14 GREEN TAROT CARDS _ PEAR OF TEARS

 This Group of 14 Cards is consisting of GREEN TAROT CARDS 1-10 Numbers and 4 AUTHORITY (or royalty) CARDS.

 The Green tarot cards reveal the nature of emotions from a place that is mysteriously releasing a rhythmically balanced note of pure motion produced by the heart consciousness of female Creation herself.
 In our dimension, Creation appears to be the mother of all things planet Earth although Creation has many shapes and forms according to other dimensions, perceptions, and manifestations.